sjs-code-foundry/car-servicing/README.md

 - [x] Centralise date entry field
 #### JS Functions
 - [ ] Reimplement orderBy queries based on success with shopping list app
+- [ ] Calculate time elapsed and miles travelled since first entry, with average miles per week
 #### User Experience
 - [x] Prevent user from submitting Weekly Check unless date and mileage fields are appropriately filled
 - [x] Prevent user from adding service jobs in the absence of text values
-- [ ] Fix modal so that it will scroll fully down length of content in landscape mode
+- [x] Fix modal so that it will scroll fully down length of content in landscape mode
 - [x] Add separate scroll bar to side menu in landscape mode
 ### v0.4.3-alpha
 #### Firestore